A Better Way to Grow Your Accounting Firm

 These ads are usually more effective than something that interrupts.
 That’s because readers trust this authoritative website and are interested in who they recommend.

 As mentioned above, this is where CAC really comes into play.
 Make sure you have a budget and experiment with advertising.
 You need to know if your ads are working, and your CAC number tells you if it works or not.

 If it’s not working, you’ll know it’s time to make changes to the ad strategy.

-The whole idea of this guide is to build a marketing plan, so you can have predictable growth and less reliance on referrals.
+The whole idea of this guide is to build a marketing strategy, so you can have predictable growth and less reliance on referrals.